mapbox/maki/README.markdown

 ## src

-Maki's source files [SVG][]s in the `src` subdirectory.
+Maki's source [SVG][] files are in the `src` subdirectory.
 To create pixel-perfect icons at different sizes, each icon is designed 3 times for 12, 18, and 24 pixels wide/tall.

-Maki is designed using [Inkscape][]; for information on contributing to Maki see CONTRIBUTING.md.
+Maki is designed using [Inkscape][].
+For information on contributing to Maki see CONTRIBUTING.md.

 ## renders